Unconventional Floquet topological phases from quantum engineering of band inversion surfaces: Derivation of the effective Hamiltonian for subsystems

-\subsubsection{1.
-Floquet perturbation theory}
+\subsection{Floquet perturbation theory}

-We employ the Floquet perturbation theory developed in Refs.~\cite{Mukherjee2020_S,Haldar2021_S} to derive the effective Hamiltonian.
-Suppose a driven Hamiltonian $H(t)=H_b(t)+H_{\rm so}$, where $H_b(t)$ commutes with itself at different times such that $H_b(t)|n\rangle=E_n(t)|n\rangle$, with the eigenstates $|n\rangle$ serving as the unperturbed basis, and $H_{\rm so}$ is a small time-independent perturbation with only off-diagonal entries, i.e., $\langle n|H_{\rm so}|n\rangle=0$ for all $n$, which provides the spin-orbit coupling.
+We employ the Floquet perturbation theory developed in Refs.~\cite{Mukherjee2020,Haldar2021} to derive the effective Hamiltonian.
+Suppose a driven Hamiltonian $H(t)=H_b(t)+H_{\rm so}$, where $H_b(t)$ commutes with itself at different times such that $H_b(t)|n\rangle=E_n(t)|n\rangle$, with the eigenstates $|n\rangle$ serving as the unperturbed basis, and $H_{\rm so}$ is a small time-independent perturbation with only off-diagonal entries, i.e., $\langle n|H_{\rm so}|n\rangle=0$ for all $n$.
 The ansatz of the Floquet states takes the form

 which satisfies

 The time-dependent Schr\"odinger equation $\ui\partial_t|{\psi}_n(t)\rangle=H(t)|{\psi}_n(t)\rangle$ then reduces to